 Placing requests and admissions to school

 There are eight secondary schools, 41 primary schools, and two special schools managed by South Ayrshire Council.
-View information about your catchment school and other educational establishments.
+To apply for a place it is important that you know your catchment school.
+View information on other local educational establishments.

 We provide free transport for all primary pupils who live more than two miles from their catchment school (by the recognised shortest acceptable walking route) and to secondary pupils who live more than three miles from their catchment school (by the recognised shortest acceptable walking route).
 We do not provide transport for those pupils who attend a school other than their catchment school as the result of a successful placing request.

 The responsibility for decisions on a placing request lies with our Education Services and not with individual schools.

 Placing requests can be made to any mainstream school, special school or learning support base managed by us.